famer/diploma-restful-api-design/api_blueprint.md

 FORMAT: 1A
 HOST: http://46.101.171.216:8080

-# Loksfee
+# Places
-Loksfee API is a service for managing your stored places.
+Places API is a service for managing your stored places.

 Usual workflow(all iteractions should be TLS enabled):